 Hue

 In the digital age, hue plays a crucial role in imaging and printing technologies.
-Here’s how hue is managed in these fields:
+Here’s how it is managed in these fields:

 • RGB Color Model: Digital screens use the RGB color model, which combines red, green, and blue light to create various hues.
 Adjusting the intensity of these primary colors can produce a wide spectrum of hues.